Pathgather/pulsey/README.md

 - highlighter doesn't disappear after farewell screen is clicked
 - highlighter shouldnt be shown unless no steps have been clicked yet
 - using window...but probably shouldn't be
+- having trouble with Velocity loop being set to true (doesn't loop, but putting a number there isntead does seem to)

 FUTURE
 - give user option to use without velocity (and thus no animations)